 But the amount of space you can cover is always limited.
 Watford had space on the wings and a small area in behind the defence that United could exploit, if they wanted to.

-It wasn’t until Mourinho’s side were already leading that they started to use the space on the wings, but their forwards had enough movement in behind to put Watford hearts in mouths at times.
+It wasn’t until Mourinho’s side were already leading that they started to use the space on the wings, but probed the space in behind throughout the match.
 Watford’s future opponents may well take note.

 And Watford brought back to Earth with a bump that was always going to happen

-The Premier League’s preview show highlighted the fact that Watford’s were converting their shots at twice the rate that United were coming into the match.
+The Premier League’s preview television show this week highlighted the fact that Watford were converting their shots at twice the rate that United were coming into the match.

 While the 26 percent conversion rate that Javi Gracia’s side had had across the first four games bagged them four wins, it was never going to last.
 Depending on luck and quality of chances, a team’s conversion rate tends to average out at around 9-12 percent over a season.